mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } RatchetContext
 ~~~~

-The identity field is copied from the eponymous field in the `BasicCredential` struct.
-The `ratchet_position` integer is initialized to `1` for the first HKDF-Expand call of a new ratchet and incremented for each subsequent call in that ratchet.
+The identity field is copied from the eponymous field in the `BasicCredential`
+struct.
+The `ratchet_position` integer is initialized to `1` for the first
+HKDF-Expand-Label call of a new ratchet and incremented for each subsequent call
+in that ratchet.

 `HashRatCont[i, j]`` denotes the hash of a RatchetContext variable where: